 WHAT IS MAMAMIA?

-What kind of stories do you publish?
+So what kind of stuff do you publish?

-I’m listening now.
 Can you tell me more about what Mamamia stands for?

 We put the rights of the child above all else and it’s central to the messages we promote.
 We are firmly in favour of vaccination and concerned about dangerous practices like free-birthing that put the lives of children in danger.